VendorAttestation/undiscord-reborn/README.md

 1. Install Undiscord:
   [![][greasyfork_icon]][greasyfork_url]
-  (NOTE: GreasyFork is recommended for now, OpenUserJS is not receiving updates)

 1. Open <a href="https://discord.com/channels/@me" target="_blank">Discord</a> in your __browser__ (Not the App) and go to the channel or direct message you would like to be wiped.